dqops/dqo/docs/checks/column/numeric/population-variance-in-range.md

 **Check description**

-Verifies that the population variance of all values in a column is not outside the set range.
-Creates a separate data quality check (and an alert) for each daily partition.
+Verifies that the population variance of all values in a column is not outside the expected range.
+Stores a separate data quality check result for each daily partition.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|